 Digital Gauge Pages display the same data as the Analog Gauge Pages but in digital only format.
-To enable Digital Gauge Pages, press any of the first four buttons to show the top level button bar and then press button 2 [15].
+To enable Digital Gauge Pages, press any of the first four buttons to show the top level button bar and then press button 2 High.
 Alternate pages are selected by repeated pressing of button 2.
-The four standard Digital Gauge Pages are shown below.
+The four standard gauge pages are shown below.